Marginal Interventional Effects: Introduction

-In this article, we bridge these two strands of literature by unifying the estimands considered in \citet{PRTE2001,HeckmanVytlacil2005}, \citet{Carneiro2010a,Carneiro2011}, \citet{kennedy2019nonparametric}, and \citet{zhou2019marginal,zhou2020heterogeneous} in the context of a binary treatment.
-Specifically, we define the interventional effect (IE) and marginal interventional effect (MIE) as the unconditional counterparts of PRTE and MPRTE, respectively.
-By not conditioning on pretreatment covariates, IE and MIE are more flexible than the original PRTE and MPRTE because they can easily accommodate interventions that vary in intensity between units with different background characteristics.
-And by not conditioning on the propensity score, IE and MIE are more flexible than Zhou and Xie's modified PRTE and MPRTE because they do not restrict the intensity of the intervention to be a function of the baseline propensity score.
-Moreover, IE can be viewed as a per capita version of the interventional effects discussed in the statistics and epidemiology literature.
-Both IE and MIE are defined without reference to any causal assumptions or identification strategy; as we will show, they can be identified either under the assumption of unconfoundedness or through the use of instrumental variables (IV).
+In this article, we unify the estimands proposed in \citet{PRTE2001,HeckmanVytlacil2005}, \citet{Carneiro2010a,Carneiro2011}, \citet{kennedy2019nonparametric}, and \citet{zhou2019marginal,zhou2020heterogeneous} in the context of a binary treatment.
+We define the interventional effect (IE) and marginal interventional effect (MIE) as the unconditional counterparts of the PRTE and MPRTE, respectively.
+Unlike the PRTE and MPRTE, the IE and MIE do not condition on covariates or the propensity score, making them more flexible: they can accommodate interventions whose intensity varies across individuals with different baseline characteristics.
+The IE can also be interpreted as a per-capita analogue of interventional effects studied in statistics and epidemiology.
+Importantly, both the IE and MIE are defined without imposing specific causal assumptions; they can be identified either under unconfoundedness or through instrumental variables.